SomethingNewUK/id_generator/README.md

 As the treasurer of an political party, I want to [publish all our finances as open data](https://somethingnew.org.uk/about/finances/).
 In this data, it's useful to be able to see who is making donations, how often, and of what size.

-We ask if we can make donor names public, but no everyone wishes to do so, as is their right.
-Therefore for users of open data to be able to track donations over time, we need a stable identifier for individuals which is not relatable to their personal data.
+We ask if we can make donor names public, but not everyone wishes to do so, as is their right.
+Therefore for users of the open data to be able to track donations over time, we need a stable identifier for individuals which is not relatable to their personal data.

 We wish to avoid simply minting a random ID for each user, because in order to reuse those IDs, we will have to keep them in a database, which if leaked would allow donation details to be linked to real people.